Thursday, June 20, 2024

 When inflation is in the news, it is because the data is changing.
 It is going up.
 It is "volatile".
 At such times, if we look at it on a graph, "Core" inflation will always appear to understate the inflation, because the volatile data has been omitted.

 It's just the opposite when inflation goes suddenly low.
 Headline inflation, the volatile one, goes down rapidly.
 Core inflation goes down only a little.
-At such times, Core inflation appears to overstate the inflation, and for the same reason: the volatile data has been omitted.
+At such times, Core inflation appears to overstate the inflation, for the same reason: the volatile data has been omitted.

 I hope you can see why I like graphs so much!